cscheye/notes/data-intensive-apps.md

     - scalable -- understand load parameters, how performance will be affected when they increase; do this with monitoring percentiles. performance 𝛂 resources / load
     - maintainable -- make ops tasks easy or automated, KISS
 - monitoring resources -- *avoid averages; they skew results*.
 Instead, look at median and percentiles to understand what worst performance actually is
-- vertical scaling (more/better hardware) vs horizontal scaling (distributed systems)
+- vertical scaling (better hardware on a single machine) vs horizontal scaling (distribute data/workload across multiple machines, commodity hardware)
 - elasticity = ability to auto-scale per load; good for unpredictable load, but more complex

 ## Ch 2.
 Data Models & Query Languages